Get a free, no obligation personal loan quote with rates as low as 6.99%

 How Do You Apply For The Canada Workers Benefit (CWB) Tax Credit?

-To claim the additional CWB Disability Supplement:
+Claiming the additional CWB Disability Supplement:

 • If your spouse or common-law partner qualifies for the disability tax credit, they must claim their regular CWB and their disability supplement.

-• If both spouses/partners are eligible, only one person can claim the regular CWB but each of you will have to claim the disability supplement by filling out a separate Schedule 6 form.
+• If both spouses/partners are eligible, only one person can claim the regular CWB, but each of you will have to claim the disability supplement by filling out a separate Schedule 6 form.

 Do you have a disability and live in Ontario?
 Then you should consider applying for the Ontario Disability Support Program (ODSP).

-2023 Payment Dates For Canada Workers Benefit (CWB)
+Payment Dates For Canada Workers Benefit (CWB)

-• January 5, 2023
+• January 10, 2025

-• July 5, 2023
+• July 11, 2025

-• October 5, 2023
+• October 10, 2025

 Check out the payment dates for the AISH program

-Canada Workers Benefit (CWB) vs. Working Income Tax Benefit (WITB)?
+Canada Workers Benefit (CWB) vs. Working Income Tax Benefit (WITB)

 In 2019, the Canadian government replaced the WITB with the CWB and introduced the following key changes to the tax credit program:

 • Larger Benefit – Through the WITB, a single taxpayer could only receive up to $1,059, while families could get up to $1,922.
-Now, singles can get up to $1,381, from the CWB and families up to $2,379.
-In Alberta, Nunavut and Quebec, singles can earn up to $500 more with the CWB than they could with the WITB.
+Now, singles can get up to $1,428, from the CWB and families can receive up to $2,461.

 • Better Clawback Rate – The WITB used to be reduced by 15% for every dollar that you made above the specified income threshold, whereas the CWB has a clawback rate of 12%.
-The point at which clawbacks began has also changed.

 • Simpler Access to the Benefit – Before 2019, single taxpayers and families had to deal with more paperwork when filing for the WITB.
-Thankfully, the CRA now automatically assesses eligibility and calculates the CWB for anyone who files their income taxes, even if they don’t actually claim it.
+Thankfully, the CRA now automatically assesses eligibility and calculates the CWB for anyone who files their income taxes, even if they don’t claim it.

 Income Requirement to Receive The Canada Workers Benefit (CWB)